Heritage in Focus

-This initiative is hosted by the Goethe-Institut Athens in partnership with the Humboldt Forum.
+This initiative is hosted by Goethe-Institut Athen in partnership with the Humboldt Forum.

 HERITAGE IN FOCUS #1